istex/istex-merge/README.md

   }
 ]
 ```
-**Note: The `docObject`s used to create the reference record MUST contain a `source` field.**
+**Note: The `docObject`s used to create the unified record MUST contain a `source` field.**

-I want to build a reference record according to the following rules:
+I want to build a unified record according to the following rules:
 - By default, use data coming from "hal", then "crossref", then "pubmed" and finally "sudoc".
 - For `abstract.fr`, use data coming from "crossref", then "pubmed" and finally "sudoc".
 - For `abstract.en`, use data coming from "pubmed", then "sudoc".